pacav69/LastOSTipsPC/LastOSTips/Autoit/themes/How to change theme on AutoIt SciTE.md

-# How to changes themes on AutoIt SciTE
+# How to change themes on AutoIt SciTE
 There are a number of themes included with the app if you wish to create a custom theme follow these instructions